uwhpsc-2016/homework2/README.md

    See the example notebook `Scratch.nb` for a demonstrations.
 Answer the following questions about your implementation:

-   * Does this function have a contiguous memory access pattern?
+   * (2/4) Does this function have a contiguous memory access pattern?
-   * Assuming the cache create a copy of memory *at* and *after* a requested / particular location do you think `solve_upper_triangular` has any inefficiencies?
+   * (2/4) Assuming the cache create a copy of memory *at* and *after* a requested / particular location do you think `solve_upper_triangular` has any inefficiencies?
 Why or why not?
+(Note that the cache may not actually behave in this way but assume it does.)

-3. Just as in 2. above, copy the code you wrote for `gauss_seidel` and paste it into a markdown cell with nice code formatting.
+3. (6pts) Just as in 2. above, copy the code you wrote for `gauss_seidel` and paste it into a markdown cell with nice code formatting.
 Answer the following questions about your implemenation:

-   * What are the memory requirements as a function of `n`, the system size?
+   * (2/6)What are the memory requirements as a function of `n`, the system size?
 You do not need to calculate the number of bytes but at least give a description like "n-squared doubles for storing the matrix, n doubles for storing the right-hand side, etc."
-   * What parts of your code have contiguous access patterns?
+   * (2/6) What parts of your code have contiguous access patterns?
-   * What parts do not have contiguous access patterns?
+   * (2/6) What parts do not have contiguous access patterns?
 Any thoughts on how to improve this, if possible?

+**Total Points:** 12/12

 ### 3) Documentation - 10%